hypothesis/client/docs/publishers/config.rst

      No arguments are passed to the :option:`onLoginRequest` function.

-     The :option:`onLoginRequest` function should cause a login procedure for the hosting page to be performed - for example by redirecting to a login page, or by opening a popup login window.
-After a successful login the hosting page should reload the original page with a non-null :option:`grantToken` for the logged-in user in the :option:`services` configuration setting.
+     The :option:`onLoginRequest` function should cause a log in procedure for the hosting page to be performed - for example by redirecting to a log in page, or by opening a popup log in window.
+After a successful log in the hosting page should reload the original page with a non-null :option:`grantToken` for the logged-in user in the :option:`services` configuration setting.